-Level 2 measurements were determined using the following techniques:
+Level 2 measurements were determined using the following methodology:

-- The fair value of RFPSS financial instruments was determined based on the published net asset values of investment fund companies and quoted prices for identical assets in markets that are not active. - The fair value of EPOTIF investment units was derived from the Net Asset Value as published by the capital management company in charge of the fund administration (Master KVG). - The fair value of home loans was calculated as the present value of the future cash flows discounted using the prevailing market interest rates and applying the Moosmüller method.
+- The fair value of RFPSS financial instruments was determined based on the published net asset values of investment fund companies and quoted prices for identical assets in markets that are not active. - The fair value of EPOTIF investment units corresponds to the Net Asset Value of the fund as published by the capital management company responsible for the fund administration (Master KVG). - The fair value of home loans was calculated as the present value of the future cash flows discounted using the prevailing market interest rates and applying the Moosmüller method.
 Interest rates used as input for the model were Euribor rates and the rates of AAA-rated Euro-area central-government bonds.